Quranaloneislam.net

 Conclusion:

-In this life and as well as in Paradise, two valid greetings are used both by human beings and angels: “Salam!”
+In this life and in Paradise, two valid greetings are used both by human beings and angels: “Salam!”
 (Peace) and “Salamun ‘Alaykum” (properly declined to the various persons singular or plural if need be).

-As true Muslims, we should not only greet people obeying literally to God’s command in the Quran, but we should also feel its profound meaning every time and act as messengers of Peace who spread the message of God in the world.
+As true Muslims, we should not only greet people obeying literally to God’s command in the Quran, we should feel its profound meaning every time and act as messengers of Peace who spread God’s message in the world.